schappim/mBot-Gitbook/section-4-chapter-23-the-if-and-ifelse-control-structure.md

 \[Image 4.22.2: Operators like these can compare values and be used as conditions\]

-You will notice that such blocks have angular sides that make them fit in the condition spot, after the "if" word:
+We notice that such blocks have angular sides that make them fit in the condition spot, after the "if" word:

 ![](/assets/Img.4.22.3.jpg)